Alex's DBZ RPG

 8. Transform.

-*As of Patch 5.7.0, you may only use 2 Advanced/Finisher techniques per post.
+*As of Patch 5.7.0, you may only use 2 Advanced/Finisher attacks per post.

 Physical Attack Combos

-In spars and battles, you can choose to use a combination of physical strikes with your an action.
-There are Quick attacks, which are fast and deal less damage (like a jab), or Special attacks which are slow and devastating (like a right cross).
+In spars and battles, you can choose to use a combination of physical strikes with your action.
+There are Quick Attacks, which are fast and deal less damage (like a quick jab), or Special Attacks which are slow and devastating (like a full-force kick).
+One full Physical Attack Combo costs an action, and should only be aimed at one part of an opponent.
+For example, if you can do 4 Quick Attacks in one action, you should not be jabbing your opponent's "solar plexus and then their leg and then their head and then their chest."
+You should be attacking one part of your opponent 4 times.

 Types of attacks and damage